 Keep your pup’s nails trimmed, but be careful when doing so.
 It’s easy to cut back too far on the nail and cause bleeding.
 If you can afford it, it’s best to have a professional groomer take care of your dog’s nails.
 You should also check your pup’s feet after going for a walk or being outdoors.
 Make sure there are no cuts, abrasions or other injuries that need attention.

-8. Toilet Habits
+8. Potty Habits

 Take note of your puppy’s “output” when nature calls.
 Stool should be compact and easy to pick up off the grass without leaving any residue.
 If you notice mucous or blood in the stool, a call to the vet is warranted.
 Likewise, watch his urinary habits.
 If he is urinating excessively (especially if combined with extreme, or seemingly unquenchable thirst) contact your vet right away.
 Also take note if he is licking the urinary tract area all the time – this could be a sign of infection.

 A healthy puppy is curious, playful, happy and energetic.
 He should explore his surroundings with gusto, show happiness when you come home, be willing to wear himself out and then sleep well.
 If your pup becomes lethargic and uninterested in his usual activities, speak to your veterinarian.